Andrewp2/laniusc/README.md

-# NOTE

-I'm putting this project on-hold until I can figure out why it should exist.
-Compilers, even heavy compilers like gcc and rustc, are not too slow except when compiling many times to many different targets.
-Iterative builds take care of most of the issues of needing a fast compiler.
-Once you get below ~2 seconds, it starts being unclear if improving the compile time is actually valuable.
-Furthermore, many of the algorithms that one might want to spend compile time on are not GPU-friendly.

 # The Lanius Programming Language

 Lanius is a programming language that compiles "faster than light".
 It accomplishes this by performing all compilation tasks on the GPU: Lexing, parsing, typechecking, and code generation.